Service fee

 All the benefits of the Property Care Contract are provided under one simple service fee.

 This service fee is calculated as a percentage of the gross rent and is deducted from your monthly payments.
-Depending on the property type, we charge:
+Depending on the property type, we charge a flat fee of:

 What’s included under the service fee